adamralph/minver/README.md

   MINVER_BUILD_METADATA: build.%APPVEYOR_BUILD_NUMBER%
 ```

+You can also specify build metadata in a version tag.
+If the tag is on the current commit, its build metadata will be used.
+If the tag is on an older commit, its build metadata will be ignored.
+Build metadata in the environment variable will be appended to build metadata in the tag.

 ### Can I use the version calculated by MinVer for other purposes?

 Yes!
 MinVer sets the `MinVerVersion`, `Version`, and `PackageVersion` MSBuild properties identically.
 Use them in a target which runs after MinVer.
 E.g.